Different Ways to Dye Bleached Hair

 - Experimenting with multiple colours can yield unsatisfactory results.
 Always do a patch test on a small strand of hair to make sure that you are satisfied with your colour choice.

 - Always, and I mean, ALWAYS perform a patch test before using dye.
 Certain individuals can develop mild to severe allergic reactions when dye comes in contact with your skin.
-Always apply a small drop of dye to a clean area on your skin that is not in the public eye ( for example, behind your ear ) before use on your scalp.
-Most dye instruction manuals state that you should leave the skin patch for 24-48 hours.
+Always apply a small drop of dye to a clean area on your skin that is not in the public eye (for example, behind your ear) before use on your scalp.
+Most dye instruction manuals state that you should leave the skin patch for 24–48 hours.
 If no redness, itching, or swelling occur, then the dye is safe to use.
-If any adverse effects happen, wash the dye off your skin and do not use.
+If any adverse effects happen, wash the dye off your skin and do not use it.

 Which Hairstyle Would You Be Willing To Try?